-This dataset provides binary traces of cross sections of pig vagus nerves from which we quantified the effective nerve diameters, the effective fascicle diameters, and the number of fascicles.
+Binary traces from segmentation of cross sections of cervical and subdiaphragmatic pig vagus nerves stained with Masson's trichrome.
+Quantified effective nerve diameter, effective fascicle diameter, and number of fascicles.

 Study purpose: To quantify pig vagus nerve morphology

 Data collection: Using micrographs of pig vagus nerve cross sections that were stained with Masson’s trichrome, we quantified effective nerve and fascicle diameters, as well as the number of fascicles at the cervical and subdiaphragmatic levels.
 These morphological data provide neural anatomical information, as well as foundational knowledge for computational and preclinical studies of vagus nerve stimulation.
 The dataset contains TIFF files for 9 left cervical and 9 anterior subdiaphragmatic pig vagus nerve samples, providing segmented traces of the fascicles and nerves.

 Experimental Design: We segmented Masson’s trichrome micrographs of 9 left cervical and 9 anterior subdiaphragmatic pig vagus nerves using Nikon’s NIS-Elements to identify fascicular (inner perineurial) and neural boundaries.
 Using the resulting binary traces, we quantified the effective nerve and fascicle diameters, as well as the number of fascicles.

 Completeness: This dataset is part of a larger study "Quantified vagus nerve morphology across species".